drhelius/Gearsystem/README.md

 ### iOS
 - Install Xcode for Mac OS X. You need iOS SDK 8 or later.
-- Build the project.
+- Build the project <code>platforms/ios/Gearsystem.xcodeproj</code>
 - Run it on real hardware using your iOS developer certificate.
-Make sure it compiles on Release for extra optimizations.
+Make sure it builds on Release for better performance.
-- For jailbroken devices use the jailbreak branch.
+- For jailbroken devices use the <code>jailbreak</code> branch.

 ### Raspberry Pi 2 & 3 - Raspbian
 - Install and configure [SDL 2](http://www.libsdl.org/download-2.0.php) for development: